samidala/courier-service-design/readme.md

 # Running
 1. Run PackageChargeCalculatorApp class
+2. Select Y if you would like to load offers else N and continue with next steps
+3. If you selected to load offers from CSV, please provide absolute path of CSV files for offer and offer criteria.
+Refer Setting up offers from CSV section for CSV definations

-2. Provide base delivery cost and number of packages
+4. Provide base delivery cost and number of packages

-3. enter the package details with space separated and press enter after inputting package ID, weight, distance and offer code
+5. enter the package details with space separated and press enter after inputting package ID, weight, distance and offer code

-4. After successful run, the app displays each package id, discount and charges to be paid.
+6. After successful run, the app displays each package id, discount and charges to be paid.

 # Package delivery time estimation